dpakGit/DevOps_Traning/Git/README.md

 So, to summarize:

 Adding an SSH key to a Git account authenticates a user to access repositories associated with that account, providing a secure, convenient, and streamlined way to manage Git operations!

-[14/03, 12:07 pm] Maverick: is it that the user can access all repositories associates with the account [14/03, 12:07 pm] Meta AI: When a user adds an SSH key to their Git account:
+Q: is it that the user can access all repositories associates with the account

+Sol: When a user adds an SSH key to their Git account:

 They can access all repositories associated with that account, but only if they have the necessary permissions.